NTS Radio

-NTS Radio (also known as NTS Live or simply NTS) is a music radio platform which was founded in 2011 in Hackney, East London by Femi Adeyemi "for an international community of music lovers".
-The platform prioritizes showcasing niche artists in its radio programming and live events.
+NTS Radio (also known as NTS Live or simply NTS) is a music radio platform founded in 2011 in Hackney, London by Femi Adeyemi "for an international community of music lovers".
+The platform prioritises showcasing niche artists in its radio programming and live events.
 NTS Radio's tagline is "Don't Assume".

-In 2023 The Times described NTS as “The greatest radio station ever.
-It’s music.
-All music.
-It has the best country and western show, the most eclectic jazz programming, it has grime, it has techno, it has rap, folk, death metal, psychedelia, retro Japanese pop.
-If it spies a gap it seeks to cover it.
-And every show can be streamed online.”
-The Guardian has described NTS as "redefining radio" and The New Yorker described it as a radio "which reshaped how musicians and fans around the world saw and heard one another".

 In 2024, The New York Times reported that the station had an average of 360,000 daily listeners during March of that year.
 The same article reported that "around 40 percent of the music played on NTS is not available on Spotify".
-In the same year, The London Standard reported that NTS had over 3 million unique monthly listeners.
+In December 2025, 032c reported that NTS had 6 million monthly listeners globally.

+NTS Radio has featured guest shows, mixes, selections and station takeovers presented by prominent artists, including Björk, Thom Yorke, Robert Smith of the Cure, Robyn, Thurston Moore, Kim Gordon, Jarvis Cocker, Questlove, Erykah Badu, Neneh Cherry, Aphex Twin and Mac DeMarco.

+In June 2023, Universal Music Group purchased a shareholding between 25% and 50% in NTS and subsequently became NTS's largest shareholder.

 Origins

 The name NTS is an abbreviation for 'Nuts To Soup', which was the name of a previous blog run by Adeyemi.

 Adeyemi, who had also been involved in founding Boiler Room, started NTS on a budget of £5,000, inspired by his love of pirate radio, MTV2, US college radio stations like WFMU and the creative community around London nightclub Plastic People (where he met NTS CEO Sean McAuliffe who was a resident DJ at Plastic People).

 In 2013 Adeyemi and McAuliffe incorporated the company NTS Live Ltd together and soon after employed its first employees Shane Connelly, Fergus McDonald, Tabitha Thorlu-Bangura and Padraigh Perkins Edge who had been working as volunteers.